IBM/cp4ba-tech-jam/README.md

 # IBM Cloud Pak for Business Automation Tech Jam

-Hello and Welcome to the **April 2023 edition - EMEA** of the IBM Cloud Pak for Business Automation Tech Jam.
+Hello and Welcome to the **October 2023 edition - Americas** of the IBM Cloud Pak for Business Automation Tech Jam.

 The **Agenda** is available **[here](/Agenda/%5BCP4BA%20Tech%20Jam%202023.10.17%5D%20Americas%20Agenda.pdf)**